gbuzzard/overleaf_fs/README.rst

 OverleafFS: GUI-based project browser for Overleaf Projects
 ===========================================================

-**OverleafFS** is a Python package for managing Overleaf projects in a file-browser GUI.
+**OverleafFS** (Overleaf File System) is a Python package for managing Overleaf (https://www.overleaf.com/) LaTeX projects in a file-browser GUI.

 **Key features:**